Probate Q&A Series

 Detailed Answer

 Life insurance proceeds payable to a minor raise unique issues in North Carolina.
-If a child is named directly as beneficiary, the proceeds cannot go into the child’s hands until the court approves a structure to manage the funds.
-Without careful planning, your spouse—if appointed custodian or guardian—could access those proceeds freely.
+If a child is named directly as beneficiary, the proceeds generally cannot be paid directly into the child’s hands until a legally authorized person or arrangement is in place to manage the funds.
+Without careful planning, your spouse—if appointed custodian or guardian—could have authority to manage those proceeds subject to fiduciary duties.
 To protect your child’s inheritance and limit spousal control, use one or more of these strategies under state law:

 1. Name a Trust as Beneficiary